 Our digital labs provide students access to a wide range of hardware and technology, including over 100 Macintosh and Windows workstations, professional film and flatbed scanners, 10 large format photo quality inkjet printers, as well as laser printing, vinyl printing/cutting, 3D scanning, 3D printing, and laser cutting equipment.
 Software available includes industry standard applications for photo/video editing, sound design, page layout, 3D modeling and rendering, and animation.

-The Digital Commons (235 A+D) are open 24 hours a day, 7 days a week.
-Closed for University Holidays and breaks.
+The Digital Commons (235 A+D) is open 24 hours a day, 7 days a week and closed for university holidays and breaks.